drcaiomoreno/e2e-ai-bi-genai-db-sql-hands-on-workshop/README.md

 ### Labs
 This short workshop has some labs.

+### Questions to use
+1. Show me the top super hosts by highest number of reviews
+2.

 ### Links

 How To Migrate Your Oracle PL/SQL Code to Databricks Lakehouse Platform<BR>